Pathways to AEI-III

 First, the team found that technical AEI options need to be combined with institutional improvements in farm management, collective action, and marketing.
 Second, because of the strong variability in returns on investment and increasing climate-induced uncertainty, risk mitigation strategies are a prerequisite to induce practice change.
 Third, the transformation of sub-Saharan African food systems requires interdisciplinary, adaptive approaches that bring together diverse stakeholders for co-learning and co-designing solutions.

-The purpose of this request is to contribute to improved agricultural productivity, resilient and equitable farmer livelihoods, food and nutrition security, and environmental health through AEI in the crop-livestock farming systems of southern Mali.
+- Contribute to improved agricultural productivity, resilient and equitable farmer livelihoods, food and nutrition security, and environmental health through AEI in the crop-livestock farming systems of southern Mali.

 Outputs and Outcomes:

-The planned capacity strengthening at multiple levels is expected to empower smallholder farmers and other stakeholders to move along pathways to AEI.
+- Planned capacity strengthening at multiple levels is expected to empower smallholder farmers and other stakeholders to move along pathways to AEI.